 E minus V = D ( Difference between wire and top third point)

 66″ + D = X ( Eye level plus difference is where the hanger goes)

 Now, it may seem complicated.
 You don’t have to be a math wiz – once you practice this method once or twice, it will make sense and be an easy way to pull all your artwork pieces together.

 Hanging more than one acrylic print?
 Use craft paper to plot it out.
 Start by tracing the frames on the paper, then cut them out so that you have actual-size stand-ins for the frames.
 Using painter’s tape (that won’t peel the paint off of the walls), tape the paper cut-outs on the wall where you envision them.

 Tip: Start with the center frame and use the magical 66″ method mentioned above.
 With groupings, like gallery walls, clusters and splits, consider putting the largest frame in the center or at the center bottom.

 Adjust as necessary – before taking out the nail and hammer – until you are happy with the layout.

 The Technical Side of How to Hang Acrylic Frames

-While how to hang acrylic frames with stand offs or museum mounts it not as simple as hammering a single nail in place, it’s not too difficult, either.
+While how to hang acrylic frames with stand-offs or museum mounts is not as simple as hammering a single nail in place, it’s not too difficult, either.
 In fact, we’ve made it even easier with videos!
 We still recommend using the magical 66″ method to find the right place on the wall to hang the acrylic frames.
 It’s a good place to start, at least.